rafaelcp/Super-Mega-Engine/README.md

 - A “section system” as present in the Classic titles, including proper screen transitions
 - Several built-in special weapons, with flexibility in adding new ones or changing existing ones
 - Built-in enemies, as well as flexibility in adding your own
-- Three example gimmicks included in the engine, and flexibility in adding your own
+- Various example gimmicks included in the engine, and flexibility in adding your own
 - An example Robot Master with full AI, and flexibility to add your own bosses
 - A customizable title screen, stage select, boss introduction screen, weapon get screen, game over screen and pause screen
 - E-Tanks, M-Tanks, health drops, weapon drops, screws and extra lives
+- Fully functional shop with many built-in items, with flexibility in adding your own
 - Fully functional checkpoints
 - Gamepad support
 - Friendly to multiple keyboard layouts (multiple keys assigned to shoot and jump)
-- Experimental HTML5 support
+- HTML5 support

 <a href="https://www.youtube.com/watch?v=cGZtF46oGJ8" target="_blank">Open Mega Engine playthrough video<br><img src="https://img.youtube.com/vi/cGZtF46oGJ8/0.jpg"
 alt="Open Mega Engine playthrough video" title="Open Mega Engine playthrough video" width="240" height="180" border="10" /></a>